Graduand Spotlight; Nantale – set to travel to Atlanta for the Kectil Conference

 Nantale, is set to travel to Atlanta Georgia in the US, for the Kectil program conference; in an effort to learn how to provide positive change to her peers and generation.

-The last born in a family of four children, is set to graduate with a 1st class honours in the upcoming 2017 graduation.
+The last born in a family of five children, is set to graduate with a 1st class honours in the upcoming 2017 graduation.

 How would you describe yourself?